CarGurus Header

 The Ford Focus Estate is also a more enjoyable car to drive and the Volkswagen Golf Estate, although infinitely less exciting to behold, comes with the typical German build quality and interior finish that the badge is so famous for.

-If above all else you want a five-door estate car that combines good looks with ease of ownership, high levels of equipment and relatively rarity, the Proceed is worth a look.
-Just be aware that in terms of driving dynamics it might not be as sharp as you'd hoped.
+But if you want a five-door estate car that combines good looks with ease of ownership, high levels of equipment and relatively rarity, the Proceed is a strong contender.

 Search for a Kia Proceed on CarGurus